tanaya2026/ExprCompareR/README.md

 computational scientists, and students interested in tissue-specific expression, post-transcriptional regulation, or biomarker discovery.

+ExprCompareR analyzes two types of biological data: RNA-expression data and protein expression data.
+This data is queried from established databases, namely the Genotype-Tissue Expression Project (GTEx)(Lonsdale et al., 2013) and Human Protein Atlas (HPA)(Thul et al., 2018).

+The RNA-expression data from GTEx has been derived from GTEx healthy donors and measures the amount of mRNA produced by each gene in various tissues.
+This data is available in Transcripts Per Million (TPM), and organized in tabular form, where the rows depict the gene expression, while the columns are tissue type, gene name, gene expression, etc.
+(Lonsdale et al., 2013)

+The protein-expression data from Human Protein Atlas, has been derived from HPA healthy and diseases tissue samples, and measures the abundance of proteins in various tissues, and is organized in a tabular form, having columns such as gene, tissue, level, reliability etc. This has been measured by techniques like immunohistochemistry and mass spectrometry (Thul et al., 2018).

+As the transcriptomic data and proteomic data come from different sources and different individuals, technical and biological variation can cause limitations in our package.
+However, our package transforms and normalizes data to achieve a fair comparison.

 The targeted audience for `ExprCompareR` are bioinformatics researchers, computational scientists or even students who are interested in exploring the relationship between gene expression at RNA and protein